Royal Four Towns War Memorial

 Second World War 1939–1945 – the fallen

 Five local men are named on the lower panel.
-The lettering is more worn here, but the names below match what is still readable and Imperial War Museums records.
+The lettering is more worn here, but the names and units below match the stone itself and the official Imperial War Museums records.

 The main panel reads: “TO THE GLORY OF GOD AND IN MEMORY OF THE MEN OF THE ROYAL FOUR TOWNS WHO SERVED IN THE GREAT WAR THE FALLEN HEROES”.
 The lower panel is headed “AND OF … WHO GAVE THEIR LIVES IN THE SECOND WORLD WAR 1939–1945”.